 And the response?

 Someone’s stomach growls.
-One guy gets up to use the bathroom.
-A girl fake coughs in an effort to break the brutally awkward silence.
-You begin to wonder if you have bat in the cave considering that no one dares look at your face.
+A guy gets up to use the bathroom.
+A girl fake coughs in an effort to break the awkward silence.
+You begin to wonder if you have a piece of cilantro in your teeth, considering that no one dares look at your face.

 Who thought small groups were a good idea anyway?